Grant money changing the game for one Kansas volunteer fire department

 BURDEN, Kan.
 (KSNW) — Many volunteer departments across the state are pinching pennies, forcing them to prioritize critical equipment over health and safety.

-“With a limited budget, you kind of have to make a judgment call of, some of the gear is good enough,” Fire chief for Cowley County Fire District 3 in Burden, Chris Cannon, said.
+“With a limited budget, you kind of have to make a judgment call of, some of the gear is good enough,” Fire Chief Chris Cannon, Cowley County Fire District 3 in Burden, said.
 “It’s not within the recommended guidelines, but it looks OK.
 So it was a huge challenge.
 We really couldn’t do it with a budget of dollars that we had.”

 Cannon says grant funding is essential to being able to operate effectively and safely.